This is a new enterprise for me starting in 2024/25!

 I create these projects using my own photos as reference.
 I use my iPad and stylus to create each design, then my laptop and graphic design software to lay them out for printing.

-2025 Greeting Card Set #1
+Fall 2025 Greeting Card Set

 This initial set of five greeting cards are sold individually at select Minnesota retailers.
-These designs will be available through 2025.
+These designs will be available through summer 2025.

 Available for purchase at…